puzzle-bbt/mission-puzzletime-browser-extension/README.md

-# mission-puzzletime-browser-extension
+# poc-puzzletime-ext
-A browser extention for create PuzzleTime entries
+A proof of concept for a browser extension to easily create PuzzleTime entries.